 II.
 MAJOR COURSES (27 credits)

-*NOTE: After taking two semesters of internships, candidates for certification must also pass the PRAXIS II Educational Leadership: Administration and Supervision exam to qualify for administrative certification
+*NOTE: Candidates for certification must also pass the PRAXIS II Educational Leadership: Administration and Supervision exam to qualify for administrative licensure.
+It is recommended that candidates take the Praxis late in the degree program.